vvyn/chrome-extension/README.md

-# chrome-extension
+# daily-cat-extension

-attempt at creating a chrome extension
+- attempt at creating a chrome extension

-- shows random cat facts from an api
+- shows a random cat fact and image from an api
+- uses HTML, CSS, JS